epicblockchain/whitepapers/ETC/Hybrid_PoW/Hybrid_PoW_Strategy.md

 In real life, most GPU and ASIC will cease mining for network security and earnings when mining becomes unprofitable.
+The mining rewards information used is from cryptocompare.com on 2022-02-06 at 8.04.33 AM EST.

 **Q: Will ETC or other blockchain networks be able to sustain profitable GPU mining after the ETH PoS migration?**